digineo/texd/README.md

 Metrics related to processing also have an `engine=?` label indicating the TeX engine ("xelatex", "lualatex", or "pdflatex"), and an `image=?` label indicating the Docker image.

-### Simple UI
+### Simple Web UI

 You can try compiling TeX documents directly in your browser: Visit http://localhost:2201, and you'll be greeted with a very basic, but functional UI.

 Please note, that this UI is *not* built to work in every browser.
 It intentionally does not use fancy build tools.
-It's just a simple HTML file, built by hand, using Bootstrap 5 for esthetics and Vue 3 for interaction.
+It's just a simple HTML file, built by hand, using Bootstrap 5 for aesthetics and Vue 3 for interaction.
 Both Bootstrap and Vue are bundled with texd, so you won't need internet access for this to work.

 If your browser does not support modern features like ES2022 proxies, `Object.entries`, `fetch`,